Skip to main content

 Is residential well sampling necessary?

-Previous IEPA investigations have revealed levels of Volatile Organic Compounds (VOCs) which have consistently exceeded the proposed drinking water standards in several private wells on Watts Avenue within the Blackhawk Subdivision.
+Previous Illinois EPA investigations have revealed levels of volatile organic compounds (VOCs) that have consistently exceeded the proposed drinking water standards in several private wells on Watts Avenue within the Blackhawk Subdivision.
 VOCs are a general category of chemicals containing carbon and hydrogen that tend to evaporate quickly in air.
-These chemicals are the primary constituent in degreasers and industrial solvents.
-IEPA believes that consuming water from these residential wells may pose health risks.
+VOCs are the primary constituent in degreasers and industrial solvents.
+The Illinois EPA believes that consuming water from these residential wells may pose health risks.

 Why are monitoring welts installed?